How to Hire Remote Workers in a Crisis

 The TorchLight team has worked remotely since our founding in 2012 and already recruits remotely using the phone and video conferencing.
-While the situation is stressful and scary to many people, your business needs may still be there.
+Though your situation may be stressful and scary to many people, your business needs may still be there.
 Here are some suggestions to help you keep the pipeline and your projects moving whether you are laying off employees, in a hiring freeze or free to hire.

 If You’re Laying Off Employees or in a Hiring Freeze

 We know the work doesn’t disappear just because a hiring freeze goes into effect.
 If full-time hires are off the table, perhaps you can advocate for hiring remote contractors and consultants, whether on a project-basis or to help backfill staff medical leaves, which may be higher than usual.
 This enables you to keep key initiatives moving without stretching your already swamped team to their limits with more work.

 What about the candidates you were seriously considering for a position that is now on hold?
 Whether you’ve had phone or in-person interviews, we’ve found it’s worth the time and effort to stay in touch with these potential new team members by sending them periodic updates on hiring status.

 If You’re Still Able to Hire

-- Move from in-person interviews to video
+Move from in-person interviews to video

-The good news is that you can do a live interview with Zoom, Skype, Google, Teams and other tools.
+The good news is that you can still do a live interview with Zoom, Skype, Google, Teams and other tools.
 While you may not be able to actually shake their hands (or bump elbows), you will be able to look them in the eye, get a sense of their poise and confidence (or lack thereof) and, in particular, their ability to communicate effectively in a potentially challenging setup.
 If you often do panel interviews, there is no reason why that can’t continue through video.
 If they can shine in a video interview, imagine how they will do in person!

-Keep in mind that candidates may have a few interruptions too given the current circumstances so you may need to cut them a little slack when it comes to a barking dog or child that enters the room.
+Keep in mind that candidates may have a few interruptions too, given the current circumstances so you may need to cut them a little slack when it comes to a barking dog or child that enters the room.
 Those interruptions will also give you a glimpse into how they handle the unexpected.
 Do they yell at their child/dog?
 Or do they calmly address them and move them on and maybe even introduce them?
 Video interviews offer new opportunities to evaluate their fit with your organization and will also allow them to evaluate you as a manager.
 How you react is equally important to the candidate as well.

-- Building trust without actually meeting my remote hire
+Building trust without actually meeting my remote hire

 It’s understandable that moving to a remote hiring process could feel difficult.
 But given the workload and limited hiring window you may have, we encourage you to take a leap of faith and give it a try.
 You definitely won’t be alone as many companies are going to be forced to run at least some of their hiring process virtually to keep their businesses moving.
 To mitigate concerns, you may want to consider more interview rounds (and different kinds of questions ) than you typically would, along with trial assignments.
 Here’s a helpful list of questions to help assess remote work candidates from the Society of Human Resource Management.

-- Remote employee onboarding and training
+Remote employee onboarding and training

 We have been onboarding virtually for 8 years at TorchLight.
 We handle the administrative side of onboarding completely online (forms, benefits, payroll information, etc.) which saves a lot of time and paper.
 To help new employees get up to speed on the organization, the culture, and their jobs, we created a virtual training program using available technology.
 We’ve found it helpful to have a detailed training agenda and a short pre-meeting with the various trainers to ensure that we’re organized and on the same page.
 A well-organized training experience goes a long way towards helping a new hire feel more confident and cared for.
 Also, assigning a mentor or team buddy can be helpful for a new team member so that they have another go-to person to connect with to help navigate the organization.

 One of our current clients suggested that to effectively onboard a new employee using remote technology “it takes good communication, a trusted admin to run the paperwork, and a flexible contractor who is ready to roll with some bumps.”
 Speaking of communication and flexibility, it goes both ways.
 It’s important for managers to have a conversation with your new hire about how they like to receive information and how you prefer that they reach out.
 Is email best?
 A phone call?
 Everyone is different and in a remote environment, having a flexible approach to your employees is key.

 We hope our advice has been helpful and we’ll be back soon with more perspectives on remote team performance management tips and tools, remote leadership and other important topics.
-Please email us at email@example.com if we can be of any help or support you in any way.